claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-2/b2bi-lab-day-2.md

 ---

 ## **4. Automatically Scale a Pod**
 In this section of the lab, we see how Horizontal Pod Autoscaling works in the OpenShift cluster.
-We will see how the Sterling B2B Integrator instaance dynamically scales based on the load on the system.
+We will see how the Sterling B2B Integrator instance dynamically scales based on the load on the system.
 For this lab we will simulate the load on the system by modifing the deployment paramaters via the GitOps repo.
 Sterling B2B Integrator can scale up and down manually or automatically.

 The deployments settings below affect the load, which are the number of pods and the CPU usage.